KiraAme/Cy-Valley/README.md

 - a = To use the pickaxe on a rock above you
 - m = To save the game

-\\\Those keyboard's keys can be changed in the setting menu according to your desires//

 You start the game with 3 hearts (health point), and you have 10 minutes to finish the game before the time is running out.
 You can win on 2 different ways :
 - Reach the score limit of 10 000 points